 You'll have to wait quite a while to get a table next to the tree in the Walnut Room, the seventh-floor restaurant inside Macy's (formerly known as Marshall Fields).
 But the 45-foot-tall tree, which sparkles with 3,000 ornaments and 6,000 LED lights, can be viewed from outside the restaurant, which means that you won't have to splurge for a chicken pot pie simply to experience one of the most spectacular holiday displays in the city.

 When the weather gets cold, the trees at Morton Arboretum light up in a sea of color at this popular winter event.
 Guests at Illumination walk down a one-mile path through the forest, admiring the magical display and seasonal music.
-New features at this year's edition include tree-like sculpture from artist HYBYCOZO, a tree that changes colors when you hug it and campfires stocked with hot drinks and s'mores.
+Enjoy the display while strolling along a one-mile path and then warm up by a crackling fire with hot beverages and s’mores.